Disability Income Insurance Considerations for Working Women

 That’s why every small business owner should know about another form of income protection: business expense (BE) insurance.

-BE, also called business overhead expense, could help keep a business going if an illness or injury disrupts an owner's paycheck and prevents them from working.
+BE, also called business overhead expense insurance, could help keep a business going if an illness or injury disrupts an owner's paycheck and prevents them from working.

 The benefit from BE can cover a wide range of fixed business expenses, including: